 Developing a website and managing it can seem like a lot of work.
 But, with productivity tools, you can not only create a website easily, but keep track of the site’s analytics and SEO, and help your website grow.
 Here are some tools we use to simplify our lives when it comes to the IVANNOVATION website:

-This tool has similar features to Google Analytics and Google Search Console.
-But if you are already using those, why should you bother to use Clicky?
+This tool has similar features to Google Analytics.
+But if you are already using that, why should you bother to use Clicky?
 Not only is Clicky’s user interface a little less intimidating than Google Analytics, but it also includes many features that Google Analytics lacks.
 With Clicky you can see detailed information about every visitor that is visiting your site in real time, view heat maps, and more.
+The greatest thing about Clicky for us is that it’s much easier to view the behavior of individual users on your site than with Google Analytics.
+That’s why we use both Google Analytics and Clicky.

 This handy browser extension will tell you the page authority, domain authority, and the number of inbound links for any page you visit.
 Mozbar is a must-have for all who want to analyze the SEO of pages they visit.